-The optional 1.5-liter turbo four is rated at 190 hp and 179 lb-ft of torque.
-The engine is also paired with a CVT and available all-wheel drive.
+The 1.5-liter turbo-four is rated at 190 hp and 179 lb-ft of torque.
+The engine is offered with a CVT gearbox only but is available as both front- and all-wheel drive.

 HR-V: the HR-V is only available with one engine: a 1.8-liter four-cylinder rated at 141 hp and 127 lb-ft of torque.
-There is a turbo engine available in Europe, and we suspect it will make it to North American eventually.
 There is now only one transmission choice: a CVT.
-There used to be and a six-speed manual, which was available on FWD models only, but Honda discontinued it in the U.S. and Canada due to slow sales.
+There used to be and a six-speed manual, which was available on FWD models only, but Honda discontinued it in the US and Canada due to slow sales.

 Bottom Line: Both of these cars have good fuel economy for their respective vehicle segments.
-We’d steer clear of the CR-V’s 1.5-liter turbo for now and opt for the more reliable 2.4-liter engine with all-wheel drive.
+We’d opt for the Hybrid in the CR-V, and spec AWD if it’s in a harsher winter location.
 The HR-V doesn’t leave much room for choice, but it is still decently powerful and very efficient.

 CR-V: Honda knows how to make a car handle, so the CR-V is pretty athletic, all things considered.
 When we reviewed the CR-V, our editor noted that it was “a little rigid and truck-like,” but that it also had a “tremendously smooth ride aided by its new suspension,” design.
 We also liked the slightly heavy steering, which was “very nimble and easy on the driver.”